angeloxx/modsec-replay/README.md

 # How does it work?

 The client component reads an audit file (or audit directory) and sends all the requests to a different server, using same header and content of the original request and adding a X-Replay-Id header that permit to the server component to find the correct audit file
-The server component receives the request, reads the X-Replay-Id and send the associated answer from the same audit file
+The server component receives the request, reads the X-Replay-Id and send the associated answer from the same audit file; if the request is not not valid the server reply with a basic 200 page.

 ## Compatibility